mat-teo404/Playlist-Snatcher/README.md

 * Spotify Developer Account: Free to create at [this link](https://developer.spotify.com/dashboard) or developer.spotify.com.
 Follow the installation instructions to set up your credentials.

-* Portable versions included: Python, FFmpeg, and yt-dlp come bundled; no additional installation required.
+* Portable versions included: Python, FFmpeg, spotipy, and yt-dlp come bundled; no additional installation required.

 * Thanks for checking out PlaylistSnatcher!
 Feel free to open issues or contribute.